TryGhost/Koenig/packages/koenig-lexical/README.md

 ## Development

 The editor can be run in two modes:
-- standalone mode: standalone version that runs on http://localhost:5173
+- standalone mode: demo version that runs without a dependency on Ghost
-- integrated mode: integrated into Ghost Admin, using the `yarn dev --lexical` command
+- integrated mode: integrated into Ghost Admin

 ### Standalone mode

-Run `yarn dev` to start the development server to test/develop the editor standalone.
-This will generate a demo site from the `index.html` file which renders the demo app in `demo/demo.jsx` and makes it available on http://localhost:5173
+Run `yarn dev` to start the editor in standalone mode for development on http://localhost:5173.
+This command generates a demo site from the `index.html` file, which renders the demo app in `demo/demo.jsx`.

 ### Integrated mode

 In order to test the editor inside Ghost Admin, follow the 3 steps below:

-1. Link server-side dependencies
+1. Link Koenig server-side dependencies inside Ghost

 - Run `yarn link` inside `Koenig/packages/kg-default-nodes` and `Koenig/packages/kg-lexical-html-renderer`
 - Paste the output at the root of the Ghost monorepo: